emissary-ingress/emissary/reference/core/tls.md

   #
   # hosts: []

+  # 'sni' defines the SNI string to use on originated connections.
+  # type: string
+  #
+  # sni: None

   # 'secret' defines a Kubernetes Secret that contains the TLS certificate we
   # use for origination or termination.
 If not specified, Ambassador will look
   # at the value of cert_chain_file and private_key_file.